Intel: Employment

-Intel has a mandatory retirement policy for its CEOs when they reach age 65.
+Prior to March 2021, Intel had a mandatory retirement policy for its CEOs when they reach age 65.
 Andy Grove retired at 62, while both Robert Noyce and Gordon Moore retired at 58.
 Grove retired as chairman and as a member of the board of directors in 2005 at age 68.

 Intel's headquarters are located in Santa Clara, California, and the company has operations around the world.
 Its largest workforce concentration anywhere is in Washington County, Oregon (in the Portland metropolitan area's "Silicon Forest"), with 18,600 employees at several facilities.
 Outside the United States, the company has facilities in China, Costa Rica, Malaysia, Israel, Ireland, India, Russia, Argentina and Vietnam, in 63 countries and regions internationally.
-In March 2022, because of International sanctions during the Russo-Ukrainian War, Intel stopped supplying Russian market.
+In March 2022, Intel stopped supplying the Russian market because of international sanctions during the Russo-Ukrainian War.
 In the U.S. Intel employs significant numbers of people in California, Colorado, Massachusetts, Arizona, New Mexico, Oregon, Texas, Washington and Utah.
 In Oregon, Intel is the state's largest private employer.
 The company is the largest industrial employer in New Mexico while in Arizona the company has 12,000 employees as of January 2020.

 Intel invests heavily in research in China and about 100 researchers – or 10% of the total number of researchers from Intel – are located in Beijing.

 In 2011, the Israeli government offered Intel $290 million to expand in the country.
 As a condition, Intel would employ 1,500 more workers in Kiryat Gat and between 600 and 1000 workers in the north.

-In January 2014, it was reported that Intel would cut about 5,000 jobs from its work force of 107,000.
+In January 2014, it was reported that Intel would cut about 5,000 jobs from its workforce of 107,000.
 The announcement was made a day after it reported earnings that missed analyst targets.

 In March 2014, it was reported that Intel would embark upon a $6 billion plan to expand its activities in Israel.
 The plan calls for continued investment in existing and new Intel plants until 2030.
 As of 2014, Intel employs 10,000 workers at four development centers and two production plants in Israel.

 Due to declining PC sales, in 2016 Intel cut 12,000 jobs.
 In 2021, Intel reversed course under new CEO Pat Gelsinger and started hiring thousands of engineers.